 humanities and social sciences.
 Post-doctoral and dissertation research fellowships

-may be held for terms of one month to one year.
+may be held for terms of one month to one academic year.
 Stipends generally range from

-of State, Bureau of Educational and Cultural Exchanges, administered in part by the Council
+of State, Bureau of Educational and Cultural Exchanges, administered by the Council

 of American Research Centers, and from the American Research